azoth-lang/azoth.language.reference/src/function-types.md

 be called once.
 One question is whether there needs to be a distinction between `mut` functions and read only functions.

+**Answer:** `mut () -> void` is needed because accessing something through a read only reference must now allow mutation.
+If it were possible to hide a function type inside a class and invoke it from a read only method, then it could cause mutation.
+This also implies that function type capabilities have different subtype relationship. `const <: read` as normal, but `read <: mut`, `mut
+<: move`.
+I think is a symptom of the fact that a function type is sort of a pair of a closure value
+and a function to call with the first parameter being the closure.
+Since the closure is a parameter, it is contravariant.
+Are the temp capabilities needed?

+**TODO:** `id` is a weird edge case.
+It almost seems useless since `id <: const` however, it might allow some functions to be called even from within `id` contexts.

+**Idea:** In the bytecode, don't have full blown closures and function types.
+Instead, have only function types that take no closure or context.
+Implement function types as a struct of the closure reference and the byte code function type with the closure as the first parameter.
+There may be an issue with the closure type though since the public type should not include the closure type.
+Options: use an associated type for the closure type (requires subtyping, requiring an extra reference layer?), have an existential type for the closure type (not sure existential types will be supported), use some sort of special erased type that only still has a capability and is unsafe (`Any` may not work because upcasting to it could change the vtable pointer?).

 ## Function Type Subtyping

 Function types are contravariant in their parameter types and covariant in their return types.
 That